mingzi151/SpokenVocab/README.md

 Required files (take English as an example):
 - word vocabulary: `vocab/vocab.en.txt`
-- SpokenVocab bank: download speeches from this [link](https://drive.google.com/file/d/1TM9M_GtleT55kCP893uHcuelukQZhsym/view?usp=share_link) for the above word vocabulary and unpact it under `./voice`
+- SpokenVocab bank: download speeches from this [link](https://drive.google.com/file/d/1TM9M_GtleT55kCP893uHcuelukQZhsym/view?usp=share_link) for the above word vocabulary and unpact it under `voice`

 Structure of `vocab` (you may prepare a similar structure for your language or vocabulary)